the-potato-corp/potatoos-docs/source/about/architecture.rst

     This layer is the engine of the OS.
 It includes the STARCH interpreter, the core libraries, the window manager, and the system APIs (System Calls).
 All PotatoOS logic runs here, executed as STARCH code.

 4.  **User Experience (Top Layer):**
-    This includes the **Smash** shell (the primary command-line interface) and all bundled applications.
+    This includes the **Mash** shell (the primary command-line interface) and all bundled applications.
 These components are written in STARCH and communicate directly with the underlying STARCH System APIs.

 File System Structure (PotatoFS)
 --------------------------------